JHCDigital/Norman-Studio-Speaker-Series/README.md

 .ve-header "Jacksonville History Center Presents: Speaker Series with Norman Studios Silent Film Museum" gh:JHCDigital/Norman-Studio-Speaker-Series/image006.jpg width=80% full sticky

 ## Introducing the Speaker
-.ve-media gh:JHCDigital/Norman-Studio-Speaker-Series/IMG_3957.JPG caption="Jim Kerkhoff" left width=100%
+.ve-media gh:JHCDigital/Norman-Studio-Speaker-Series/IMG_3957.JPG caption="Jim Kerkhoff speaks to the audience." left width=100%

 Jim Kerkhoff is an Emmy-winning writer-producer-director, who moved here to Jacksonville from Washington, D.C., following his retirement in 2021.
 Being a life-long film historian, he immediately got involved with the [Norman Studios Silent Film Museum](https://normanstudios.org/) where he currently serves on its board of directors.
 Over the years, Jim has made numerous presentations detailing his research into film history at the Library of Congress, American Film Institute, and New York Public Library for the Performing Arts at Lincoln Center.
 He’s also contributed to many publications written by fellow film historians, and just recently authored his own book titled "[HOMETOWN TINSEL](https://www.split-reel.com/store/p23/HOMETOWN_TINSEL%3A_The_Life%2C_Career%2C_and_Friendships_of_Virginia_Karns.html#/)."
 Jim is now researching a second book that explores silent film-era locations in and around Jacksonville, and is amazed at what he's discovering about our city as it's reflected in films made here more than a century ago.